Skip to main content

 This site is not a baseball “statistics” site as such—the internet (and, for that matter, your daily newspaper) can supply you with tons of raw baseball statistics.
 This site is about analyzing baseball statistics to extract deep and powerful measures showing what batters, pitchers, and teams are really doing toward scoring and giving up runs and—the bottom line—winning baseball games.
 We know how important those special measures are because this was our business for quite a long time.

-(We’re not going to explain here how and why those things are so, because we do that at length on other pages of the site, to which we will refer you farther on.)
+(We’re not going to explain here the how and why of those things, because we do that at length on other pages of the site, to which we will refer you farther on.)

 Now as anyone remotely familiar with baseball knows, one of the crucial problems in comparing men’s abilities and performances is that the players throughout major-league baseball are not competing on the proverbial “level playing field.”
 A given batter playing in, for example, Coors Field would compile very different statistics than he would playing in, again for example, Oracle Park (or whatever they may be calling it this year), even though his actual abilities would be the same.

 The 30 quite different baseball parks affect statistics 30 different ways.
 Nowadays you can find many places that purport to show such park effects on each baseball statistic, often to several decimal places.
-We here used—many years ago—to calculate, and use, such correction factors to generate “park-neutral” results, but we have stopped doing so.
-The reasons we stopped are given at some length in our page on park effects, but in essence it has become virtually impossible, in our firmly held opinion, to get even moderately accurate park-effect results, chiefly owing to two things.
+We here—many years ago—used to calculate, and use, such correction factors to generate “park-neutral” results, but we have stopped doing so.
+The reasons we stopped are given at some length in our page on park effects, but in essence it has, in our firmly held opinion, become virtually impossible to get even moderately accurate park-effect results, chiefly owing to two things.
 For one, parks now have results-affecting structural changes made with striking frequency (you might be surprised at how little it takes to have some effect), such that “historical” data—even as recent as last year’s—is too often meaningless; and, even if last year’s data is usable, it is nowadays unlikely that several seasons’ worth of commensurable data exist, meaning we’d be working with an undesireably small data sample.
 Not to even mention things like retractable roofs that are actually opened and closed (which can have a considerable effect on how the park “plays”) during ongoing ball games, sometimes even in the middle of an inning.

 (And while we speak of “changes”, besides those there have been wholly new ballparks coming on line at something close to one a season for a long time now, and that trend may well continue for a while.)

 And, for another thing, the vagaries of scheduling have made it hard (even putting aside those changes in the parks) to get a set of normalizeable data representing some sort of standard against which to compare a given park.
-The old technique was home versus away data, but “away” now represents drastically different combinations of parks (something interleague play has further corrupted) from team to team (as by use or non-use of the DH Rule).
+The old technique was home versus away data, but “away” now represents drastically different combinations of parks (something interleague play has further corrupted) from team to team.
 We prefer to present results that are frankly unadjusted rather than results “adjusted” by methods that yield deceptive precision but horrid accuracy; one can make crude, rule-of-thumb mental adjustments to data from the more extreme parks, and that’s about as good as applying any of those deceptive published factors.

 Park-specific biases are not the only normalization applicable to baseball stats.
 Another factor is the undoubtable and major “juicing” that the baseball itself has undergone at several points, some quite recent (there is substantial discussion of that at the page linked in this sentence).
 That frivolous tinkering with the ball means that stats from one era to another, sometimes even one season to the next, are not truly commensurable.
 When there were only two eras applicable to then-contemporary players (pre-1993 and post-1993), we could and did make adjustments to the raw stats; but that would now—owing to there being several “eras”, many quite short) be a massive job involving some subjectivity in exactly identifying an “era”, so (though we may chnage our minds later) we for now do not adjust for the ball, either.
 Just review the linked page and keep in mind those big changes.